-- (a) Pipeline systems containing cast iron segments shall be limited to a maximum pressure of 13.8 inches of water column. - (b) Consistent with system design, the pressure at the outlet of any customer's service meter shall never Unclear.
-It is unclear whether this is an agency or federal form.
-Please be: submit all forms with the final proposal for OLS review for consistency with the rule text. - (1) Less than 4 inches of water column; or - (2) Greater than 13.8 inches of water column, except by written agreement with the customer. - (c) In order to maintain records of pressure, each utility shall maintain in continuous operation a sufficient number of pressure recording devices in each area where the utility maintains a distribution system. - (d) All pressure records obtained under paragraphs (b) or (c) above shall be retained by the utility for at least 5 years and shall be available for inspection by the department. - (e) For pressures at the outlet of any customer's service meter that exceed (b) (2) above, a legible permanent identification that includes the maximum delivery pressure shall be installed at the service meter.
-If the utility determines that a previously installed identification is not present, the utility shall install a new permanent identification as soon as practicable but no later than 60 days upon discovery of the missing identification. - (f) The utility shall retain a copy of all written customer agreements for the initial installation of any service with delivering pressures greater than 13.8 inches of water column.
-Such records shall be retained until the service line has been abandoned. - (g) Each utility shall make reports of pressure complaints monthly on Form E-8 pursuant to En 509.08.
+(a) Pipeline systems containing cast iron segments shall be limited to a maximum pressure of 13.8 inches of water column.

+(b) Consistent with system design, the pressure at the outlet of any customer's service meter shall never be:

+(1) Less than 4 inches of water column; or

+(2) Greater than 13.8 inches of water column, except by written agreement with the customer.

+(c) In order to maintain records of pressure, each utility shall maintain in continuous operation a sufficient number of pressure recording devices in each area where the utility maintains a distribution system.

+(d) All pressure records obtained under paragraphs (b) or (c) above shall be retained by the utility for at least 5 years and shall be available for inspection by the department.

+(e) For pressures at the outlet of any customer's service meter that exceed (b) (2) above, a legible permanent identification that includes the maximum delivery pressure shall be installed at the service meter.
+If the utility determines that a previously installed identification is not present, the utility shall install a new permanent identification as soon as practicable but no later than 60 days upon discovery of the missing identification.

+(f) The utility shall retain a copy of all written customer agreements for the initial installation of any service with delivering pressures greater than 13.8 inches of water column.
+Such records shall be retained until the service line has been abandoned.

+(g) Each utility shall make reports of pressure complaints monthly on department "Form E-8, Monthly Report of Pressure Complaints," dated October 2023 pursuant to En 509.08.